oven-sh/bun/README.md

   const App = await import("pages/_app");

   // This returns all .css files that were imported in the line above.
-  // It’s recursive, so any file that imports a CSS file will be included. const appStylesheets = bun.getImportedStyles();
+  // It's recursive, so any file that imports a CSS file will be included. const appStylesheets = bun.getImportedStyles();

-  // ...rest of code
+  // ...
 });
 ```